 So for the Y Balance Test Lower Quarter, we look for less than a 4cm asymmetry in the anterior (forward) direction and less than 6cm asymmetry in the posterior (backward/crossing behind) directions.

 2) Overall Performance

 Rarely is it ever a good thing to be in the bottom ⅓ of your peer group on anything, let alone something that might identify you as having a poor performance base or being at greater risk of getting hurt.
-But in addition to that, there is research that says if you perform in the bottom ⅓ of your group (according to age/competition level, gender, and sport (see below)), you are more likely to lose time due to an injury.
-In addition, clinically when we see someone (particularly pitchers) with poor balance and good mobility (ASLR and Shoulder Mobility of 3,3) and they are competing a high levels, collegiate or pro, they are the classic big engine with no breaks.
+But in addition to that, there is research that says if you perform in the bottom ⅓ of your group (according to age/competition level, gender, and sport), you are more likely to lose time due to an injury.
+In addition, clinically when we see someone (particularly pitchers) with poor balance and good mobility (ASLR and Shoulder Mobility of 3,3) and they are competing at high levels, collegiate or pro, they are the classic big engine with no breaks.

 Hopefully it makes sense why balance should be stress tested in all of our athletes.
 But it’s not just our athletes, balance should be stress tested in the elderly as well as the general population.
 While our single leg stance measurement is a convenient representation of static balance, the YBT is able to quantify the dynamic balance necessary for daily living.
 Our ability to be both effective and efficient, whether in sport or in life, relies on our ability to demonstrate acceptable and symmetrical balance at the limits of our stability.

 How do you test balance in your athletes?